-- A. Applicant Contact Information, Project Type and Description, and Funding.
-This portion of the application is completed online, identifying the applicant name, municipal contact, consultant contact (if applicable), project type (plan, ordinance, or planning study), brief project description, and funding breakdown (request for county funding and proposed municipal match in dollars and percent of overall project cost).
-Projects that will be adopted under the MPC require the applicant to verify that the project will comply with the MPC. - B. Evaluation Criteria Responses.
+A. Applicant Contact Information, Project Type and Description, and Funding: This portion of the application is completed online, identifying the applicant name, municipal contact, consultant contact (if applicable), project type (plan, ordinance, or planning study), brief project description, and funding breakdown (request for county funding and proposed municipal match in dollars and percent of overall project cost).
+Projects that will be adopted under the MPC require the applicant to verify that the project will comply with the MPC.

+B. Evaluation Criteria Responses:

-This portion of the application is completed online, providing individual responses to the eight (8) criteria identified in Table 4-1. - C. Letters of Commitment.
+This portion of the application is completed online, providing individual responses to the eight (8) criteria identified in Table 4-1.

+C. Letters of Commitment:

-Letters of commitment shall be uploaded as part of the application process. - 1.
-Municipal: For a single municipality project, one letter is required, and shall be signed by a member of the governing body.
-Municipal letters of commitment shall include:
+Letters of commitment shall be uploaded as part of the application process.
+Applications submitted without letters of commitment shall be considered incomplete.

-- a.
-A commitment to forming a project task force that includes at least one (1) member of the governing body and at least one (1) member of the planning commission, with information on who other potential members of the task force may be (such as municipal staff, representatives from other municipal commissions or committees, business owners, residents, etc.); - A commitment to the funding details of the project, to include identification of the proposed municipal share of the cost and notation of the understanding that the grant program reimburses after adoption or acceptance (as applicable) of the project; and - c.
+- 1. Municipal: For a single municipality project, one letter is required, and shall be signed by a member of the governing body.
+Municipal letters of commitment shall include: - a.
+A commitment to forming a project task force (see section 8.2.B.5 for recommended VPP task force composition); - A commitment to the funding details of the project, to include identification of the proposed municipal share of the cost and notation of the understanding that the grant program reimburses after adoption or acceptance (as applicable) of the project; and - c.
 Identification of the individual officially designated to submit the application (see Section 6.3.E). - 2.
 Multi-municipal: For multi-municipal projects, each municipality shall submit a letter signed by a member of the governing body.
-Such letter shall include those items identified in Section 6.3.C.1.a c, as well as acknowledgement of which municipality is acting as the lead for the application and the individual municipality share of the overall cost. - Other Funding Sources: Should non-municipal funds be proposed as part of the municipal match, documentation of the financial commitment from the entity providing the funds shall be provided.
+Such letter shall include those items identified in Section 6.3.C.1.a c, as well as acknowledgement of which municipality is acting as the lead for the application and the individual municipality share of the overall cost. - 3.
+Other Funding Sources: Should non-municipal funds be proposed as part of the local match, documentation of the financial commitment from the entity providing the funds shall be provided.

-D. Consultant Qualifications.
+D. Consultant Qualifications: